arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 <div class = "gratitude">
 <b style="color: rgb(var(--color-highlight));">Thank you!</b><br>

-Material for this talk is based closely on the DART module [SQL Basics](@module_link), written by Peter Camacho and Joy Payton.
+Material for this talk is based closely on the DART module @module_link, written by Peter Camacho and Joy Payton.

 </div>